This is a European common cuttlefish video from the Netherlands.

 The leaking Deepwater Horizon oil well is still second in size to the massive Ixtoc I blowout in the late 1970s, which gushed for 290 days: here.

 This video is on Louise Bourgeois and her work.

 From the New York Times in the USA:

 Louise Bourgeois, the French-born American artist who gained fame only late in a long career, when her psychologically charged abstract sculptures, drawings and prints had a galvanizing effect on younger artists, particularly women, died on Monday at the Beth Israel Medical Center in Manhattan.
 She was 98.

 Leucorrhinia caudalis is one of the most threatened dragonfly species in central-Europe regarding its wide distribution throughout Europe to West-Asia in the past and the heavy recent retreat.
 It is included in the Annex 4 of the EU Habitats Directive and listed in the Bern Convention as well.
 The video was taken on one of the few (not more than 5-10) colonies in Hungary in 2008 while taking quantitative survey at Őrtilos (river valley of Dráva).

-From Staatsbosbeheer in the Netherlands:
+Translated from Staatsbosbeheer in the Netherlands:

 News release, Saturday, May 29, 2010

 The rare Leucorrhinia caudalis dragonfly is back in Weerribben National Park.
 A visitor noticed the species during a trip to the edge of a hole in a bog where peat used to be mined.
 In 1970 the species had been last seen in a lakes complex in Noord-Brabant province.
 The Leucorrhinia caudalis dragonfly is the forty-sixth dragonfly species recorded in the Weerribben.